beccam/katakoda-scenarios/python/step4.md

 )
 </pre></div>

-The driver supports two forms of parameter place-holders: positional and named.
+The driver supports two forms of parameter placeholders: positional and named.
 Positional parameters are used with a `%s` placeholder.
 Go ahead and execute the following to insert a user:

 ```